Stranger6667/talks/articles/testing-network-interactions-in-python/PITCHME.md

 ### More features
 @snapend

-- Regex matching of headers, querystring, path, body, etc
+- Regex matching of headers, query string, path, body, etc
 - Response delay (aiohttp only)
 - Callbacks
 - Many more!